sudomarcus/mcbr/README.md

 A battle royale datapack for Minecraft 1.17.
 ## Commands
 `/function br:start` - Starts/resets a round
-## Information
+## Rules
  - Intended for 4-8 players
  - 900x900 worldborder
  - Linearly closes to a 3x3 space over 15 minutes
- - Food and ores are auto-smelted
- - Zombies drop baked potatoes
  - Weapons/tools are pre-enchanted with Efficiency and Unbreaking
- - Players start the round with leather armor that has low durability
+ - Players start the round with damaged leather armor
+## Information
+An addon for auto smelted ores and food items is available in the releases.
+This is intended to be merged with the full release soon.